 Abstract texture in art is an innovative method to evoke emotion, utilizing brush strokes, patterns, and colors.
 Using abstract texture allows artists to communicate the true beauty of their artwork without relying on ordinary forms or shapes.
 By mixing different textures, they create one-of-a-kind works of art that speak louder than words ever could.

-Visual texture in art is a unique way of stimulating the viewer’s senses, allowing them to feel like they are part of the painting itself.
+Visual texture in art is a unique way of stimulating the viewer’s senses, allowing them to feel like they are part of the painting.
 Through manipulating light, color, shapes, and lines with skillful precision, artists can create an illusionary experience that captures their audience’s attention.
-Visual texture serves multiple purposes, adding interest and dimension while furthering its one-of-a-kind appeal.
+Visual texture serves multiple purposes, adding interest and dimension while furthering appeal.